surbhivar/Database-with-website/README.md

 # Database-PHP-with-website
 College website along with Student database and options to add ,update, delete and find an entry using HTML,CSS,BOOTSTRAP,JAVASCRIPT,PHP (XAMPP software for server).
+Hence a website using PHP has been created.